rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  Probably better.
 *  It is not.
 *  But I want to be my own person.
-*  I'm realizing, Katie, in this moment that I don't really understand what the law has to say about this complicated situation.
+*  I'm realizing, Katie, in this moment, I don't really understand what the law has to say about this complicated situation.
-*  I mean, here, Diane is asking to see Denzel, who has just been removed from the house per that protective order.
+*  And here, Diane is asking to see Denzel, who has just been removed from the house per that protective order.
 *  And Diane is taking actions like giving him power of attorney.
-*  She's been given a diagnosis of dementia and that recording you heard suggests she doesn't even understand what power of attorney is at this moment, both of which runs contrary to the idea that she's really capable of being in control of her life and these kinds of decisions.
+*  But she's been given a diagnosis of dementia.
+*  And that recording you heard suggests she doesn't even understand what power of attorney is at this moment, both of which runs contrary to the idea that she's really capable of being in control of her life and these kinds of decisions.
 *  So what does the law say about that?
-*  Yeah, this definitely confused Diane's daughter and it confuses a lot of adult children, of people with dementia.
+*  Yeah, this definitely confused Diane's daughter and it confuses a lot of adult children of people with dementia.
-*  Adult children often assume that the moment a doctor pronounces a person to have dementia, that kind of flips a decisional switch and all of a sudden that person is now legally and medically incapable of choosing for herself anymore.
+*  Adult children often assume that the moment a doctor pronounces a person to have dementia, that kind of flips a decisional switch.
+*  And all of a sudden, that person is now legally and medically incapable of choosing for herself anymore.
 *  The reality is that there's no such switch within modern medicine.
 *  Patients are never declared completely competent or incompetent in some holistic sense.
 *  Instead, doctors are asked to look at individual choices and whether or not a person is able to make a specific choice in a specific moment.
 *  This in practice can mean that a person with dementia can retain the ability to make choices for many years and then lose the ability in stages.
 *  So lose the ability to make complex choices first and then simple ones later.
-*  And this is important from a legal perspective too, because it means that people with dementia retain the ability to make legal choices, even when they are cognitively impaired.
+*  And this is important from a legal perspective, too, because it means that people with dementia retain the ability to make legal choices, even when they are cognitively impaired.
 *  But of course, this often creates conflicts within families because there's no clear cut medical way to determine without error that a person is capable of making a specific choice.
 *  So based on what you just said, the daughter's options would seem to be pretty limited here.
 *  So what is their next move?